gosldorf/Prod_Interchange/readme.md

 4. Examples

 Within this subdirectory are a number of subdirectories within each are examples for running a variety of use-cases for this codebase

+5. Sys_Prep

+Within this subdirectory will be an example jupyter notebook within which we demonstrate preparing our pdbFile and sdfFile from the pdb directly downloaded from the rcsb database